 Another option to consider is homeworking handling calls or doing online chat, facebook, etc. The central area of the island has reasonable broadband and there is a growing trend towards this sort of work on the island.
 Whilst homeworking has received negative press in the past, residents are successfully able to 'make a living' from this type of work when employed by reputable firms.

-The Sanday station is looking to recruit four retained firefighters in order to have the Sanday Community Fire Station fully staffed.
+The Sanday station is looking to recruit retained firefighters in order to have the Sanday Community Fire Station fully staffed.
 There is no maximum age limit and the roles are open to all genders.

 For an informal chat regarding applying to become a retained firefighter, contact Raymond Brown, Sanday Station Watch Manager.